kubestellar/kubeflex/docs/users.md

-If the relevant extension is missing then you can restore it by using `kubectl config use-context` to set the current context to the hosting cluster context and then using `kflex ctx $cpname` to switch to another context.
-In the course of doing that, `kflex` will restore the needed kubeconfig extension.
+If the relevant extension is missing then you can restore it by using `kubectl config use-context` to set the current context to the hosting cluster context and then using `kflex ctx --set-current-for-hosting` to restore the needed kubeconfig extension.

 ### Restore Hosting Context Preference by editing kubeconfig file